SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

 # Career Foundry - Instacart Basket Analysis
-This repository contains all the data (including my Jupyter notebooks) related to the project "Instacart Basket Analysis".
+This repository contains all the data (including my Jupyter notebooks) related to the project "Instacart Basket Analysis". <br>
 Waas a student at CF.

 ## Project overview:
-In the project, I covered the role of a data analyst
+In the project, I covered the role of a data analyst working for Instacart, an existing

 Short description of the project (Project Brief 3 and 4).
 Information on datasets, source